knpuniversity/symfony-alice-fixtures/knpu/processors.md

 [[[ code('28d4848632') ]]]

 Cool new processor class, check!
-To hook it up, go back into `AppFixtures`, The parent `DataFixtuersLoader` class has an empty `getProcessors()` method that we need to override.
+To hook it up, go back into `AppFixtures`.
+The parent `DataFixturesLoader` class has an empty `getProcessors()` method that we need to override.
 Because it's empty, we don't need to call the parent.
 Just return an array with a new `AvatarProcessor` object in it: